anashatem46/notion-transaction-app/README.md

    - **Category**: Select a category from the dropdown (required)
    - **Note**: Add any additional details (optional)

-2. Click "Save" to create the transaction in Notion
+3. Click "Save" to create the transaction in Notion

-3. The form will clear (except for date and type) and show a success message
+4. Use the **Log Out** button when you're done to end your session

 ## API Endpoints